Ivan Craig

-Walter Ivan Sackville Craig (22 February 1912 – 7 March 1995) was a British (Scottish) actor, the son of Dr. Eric S. Craig and Dorothy Gertrude Meldrum.
+Walter Ivan Sackville Craig (22 February 1912 – 7 March 1995) was a British actor, of Scottish descent, the son of Dr. Eric S. Craig and Dorothy Gertrude Craig (née Meldrum).

 Ivan Craig was born in Edinburgh.
 In 1940 he married Lilian May Davies, a fashion model, who later became Princess Lilian of Sweden.
-Soon afterwards they were separated by the war, when Craig was drafted into the army and posted to North Africa.
+Soon after marrying they were separated by the war, when Craig was drafted into the army and posted to North Africa.
 They divorced amicably on 7 November 1947.